nevoit/Real-Time-Event-Prediction/README.md

 where STIs remain unfinished, rendering the description of `p_{t_c}` and `s_{t_c}` using Allen's temporal relations unfeasible.

-Find more information about the challenges and the solutions, as well as more complex models for TIRP's completion, in our papers.

 ![TIRP](figures/TIRP.png)

 _Figure 2: The objective is to determine, at various time points (e.g., `tc^1, tc^2, tc^3, tc^4`),
 the probability and time of TIRP `Q`'s eventual completion._

+We also implemented an extension of the single TIRP completion model to be capable of estimating the TIRP's completion occurrence time, in addition to the completion probability.

+**Find more information about the challenges and the solutions, as well as more complex models for TIRP's completion (e.g., FCPM, or XGBoost-based models) in our papers.**

+### Real-Time Event Prediction
 By continuously aggregating multiple predictors for the completion of TIRPs that end with an event of interest, we learn a real-time event prediction model that is capable of estimating the event's occurrence probability and time.
 A model that leverages multiple TIRPs is expected to generalize better than a model that uses a single TIRP.